Indiana abortion ban blocked by judge

 Indiana abortion ban blocked by judge, temporarily pausing law

-State was first to enact new anti-abortion law after Supreme Court revoked constitutional right to care
+The judge’s ruling determined that a ban unconstitutionally burdens Indiana residents’ rights

-A judge in Indiana has blocked a newly enacted state law banning most abortions in the state, the first to draft a new anti-abortion law in the wake of the US Supreme Court’s decision to strike down the constitutional right to abortion care.
+A judge in Indiana has blocked a newly enacted state law banning most abortions in the state, which was the first to draft a new anti-abortion law in the wake of the US Supreme Court’s decision to strike down the constitutional right to abortion care.

 Three days after hearing arguments in a case stemming from a lawsuit to challenge the law, Monroe Circuit Court Judge Kelsey Hanlon granted a preliminary injunction on 22 September that blocks the state from enforcing it.